 Marcia K. Horn

-Marcia K. Horn is the President and CEO of ICAN, International Cancer Advocacy Network.
-Marcia is a patient advocate and research advocate who has provided direct navigation services for thousands of late-stage cancer patients since the founding of ICAN in 1996.
-She is also a molecular profiling advocate, a clinical trials matching advocate, a health equity advocate, and a health technology advocate.
+At ICAN, Marcia is a research advocate who has directly navigated many thousands of complex cancer patient cases since the founding of the organization in 1996.
+She is also a molecular profiling advocate, a clinical trials matching advocate, an expanded access program ("compassionate use") advocate, a public policy advocate, and a health equity advocate.

-Marcia is a Phi Beta Kappa graduate of Stanford University in Political Science and received her JD from the Stanford Law School.
-Before joining ICAN, she practiced litigation and appellate law in Phoenix and held leadership positions in Arizona arts and civic organizations.
+Marcia graduated Phi Beta Kappa from Stanford University in Political Science and received her JD from Stanford Law School.
+Before joining ICAN, she practiced commercial litigation and appellate law in Phoenix and held major leadership roles in the arts and civic organizations in Arizona.

 +++++